luc-vocab/gc/gc2_website/blog/_drafts/review-of-bruxism-devices.markdown

 Bruxoff
 -------

 The bruxoff device is a diagnosis-only device which includes EMG sensors and heart-rate sensors.
 At the time of this writing, their website ([Bruxoff.com](http://www.bruxoff.com)) is unavailable.
 The product is an ipod-sized worn around the chest, with electrodes going up to the masseter muscles on each sides, as well as electrodes on the chest to measure heart rate.
+The data is then analyzed using a desktop application which seems to provide extremely detailed second-by-second data.

 The inclusion of a heartrate sensor is an interesting addition which may be motivated by [recent research](http://www.ncbi.nlm.nih.gov/pubmed/23626977) indicating there is a clear correlation between heart rate and bruxism events.